C-Sto/recursebuster/README.md

 It's like gobuster, but recursive!

 I wanted a recursive directory brute forcer that was fast, and had certain features.
 It didn't exist, so I started writing this.
-In reality, I'll probably merge a lot of the functionality into github.com/swarley7/gograbber since that solves a similar problem and has cool features that I don't want to implement (phantomjs, ugh).
+In reality, I'll probably merge a lot of the functionality into github.com/swarley7/gograbber since that solves a similar problem and has cool features that I don't want to implement (PhantomJS, ugh).
 For now, here it be!

 ## Installation

-ye olde go get install should work.
+Ye olde go get install should work.
 Same command to update:

 ```
 go get -u github.com/c-sto/recursebuster